Composters & soils companies

 ActivatedCarbon_Icon.png

 When biochar is used with compost to catalyze the generation of beneficial bacteria, it can retain organic nutrients and help to decrease the need for commercial fertilizers, bulking agents, and other soil amendments.
-Biochar remains stable and effective in the soil for decades, so no need for repeated applications.
+Biochar remains stable and effective in the soil for decades, so there’s no need for repeated applications.

 how can we help?